 Union members who choose to go out on strike will not come to work.
 They may picket in small numbers at the pedestrian entrance to the college.
+For the upcoming strike days on Thursday 27th April and Tuesday 2nd May, some striking staff may choose to use dispensation from the NEU to deliver classes to examined students (e.g. 2A, Transition and GCSE retake).
 All other members of staff will work as usual.